ArslanKucukkafa/StajCaseApplication/readme.md

 Laborant can report add, delete,update and list in this application.
 Admin can confirm account, delete account,list account, get detail account in this application.

+Also I have a initial data. İnitial data adding Role and one Admin. initial data path backend/src/main/resources/data.sql .
+Admin name:Arslan,surname:Küçükkafa,laborant_id:87654321,password:Arslan19@ .
+You can use this informations when to build apllication.

 ## Using
 Enter the folder if you are installed repository git clone or other ways